-The Board adopted the Stanford edTPA and the Educational Testing Service (ETS) Praxis Performance Assessment for Teachers (PPAT), two pre-service performance assessments that are required to be implemented by July 1, 2019 by all Hawai'i EPPs.
+The Board adopted the Stanford edTPA and the Educational Testing Service (ETS) Praxis Performance Assessment for Teachers (PPAT), two pre-service performance assessments may be implemented by July 1, 2019 by all Hawai'i EPPs.
 These assessments may be used immediately as an alternative route to licensure for experienced teachers or career changers who do not need to complete a full preparation program to be deemed ready to teach.